lilyinstarlight/python-fooster-web/README.md

 ### Does it support SSL? ###
 Why yes it does!
 It is as simple as dropping in a key and certificate file and referencing them on server creation.

-### Why does this only do multithreading and not multiprocessing?
-Python has a GIL and can't run multiple threads at a time! ###
-Multiprocessing will likely be implemented once the API is stabler so that message passing doesn't need to be changed everytime the programming API changes.
-For now, the GIL shouldn't be much of a problem since your applications will likely be waiting on other programs or on I/O anyway which the GIL is not affected by.

 ### What if I don't care about REST and just want a quick, easy Python HTTP server? ###
 It is possible by only implementing the `do_get` method of static resources, however, I would recommend using [CherryPy](http://www.cherrypy.org/) instead.